 to be fair, the terrifier films do go for a grand guignol kind of gore instead of realism. they do have a spirit of gruesome fun (said spirit is why i thought eli roth's hostel was more or less irredeemable but i gave "thanksgiving" a try based on its comedic take on the pop-psych slasher origin and was onboard by the dumpster scene, followed up by an old visual pun but a good one). i get that they were going for a sideshow-bob-steps-on-rakes style of humor for the bedroom scene. and i'm not assuming you're a sick puppy or an idiot if you like these films. but their aim seems to be button-pushing above all else, offense over suspense (i did have a laugh at the second film's expense during the dream sequence, where it seems like that had an intentionally offensive idea, chickened out because it goes too far, and then was left with a sequence that was entirely stupid, pointless, and really silly). which sucks because it's quite possible to do both.

 a l'intérieur (inside) works as a piece that gleefully chews up and spits out any hopes you have the movie will have any modicum of tastefulness, sensitivity, or tact becauses it uses that "anything goes" mentality to keep you on your toes. like terrifier, it tries to top itself in its extravagant violence. unlike terrifier, there is tension and suspense between the moments of over-the-top violence. the violent scenes in a l'intérieur are perfectly ugly and cruel while being explosive rather than protracted. haute tension and frontier(s) i did not appreciate as much, or at all really other than a practical effect in the first film. a scene the aforementioned thanksgiving plays with your knowledge of the original trailer from grindhouse in a "will they really go that far?" kind of way. i thought it really worked!
+EDIT: another film in which most of the horror is someone being held captive and tortured but still has an undeniable sense of sick fun is the loved ones from '09

 i saw maxxxine in theaters and one scene in particular had half the audience moaning and wailing as if they were an ancient greek chorus of tragedy, on the threshold of gnashing their teeth and rending their garments. the scene worked so well because of the minutes-long buildup the biggest difference seems to me to be "will this terrible thing happen?" vs "watch this terrible thing happen". but that's not a strict rule either. consider, if you're so inclined, the horror film la mesita del comedor (the coffee table).